Home guard shot dead, several cops injured as mobs pelt stones at VHP procession | Law-Order

 As news of the violence in Muslim-dominated Nuh spreads, mobs in adjoining Gurugram district's Sohna set ablaze four vehicles and a shop, apparently belonging to people from that community.
 Protesters blocked a road for hours.

+Haryana Home Minister Anil Vij said three companies of central forces were being airlifted to the state.
+Prohibitory order banning the assembly of people were clamped in Nuh and Gurugram districts.

-An official said about a dozen policemen were injured in the Nuh violence and eight of whom were admitted in hospital.
+An official said about a dozen policemen were injured in the Nuh violence.
+Eight of them were taken to Gurugram's Medanta Hospital.
 Among the injured Hodal Deputy Superintendent of Police Sajjan Singh was shot in the head and an inspector in the stomach.

 Police said the vehicles set ablaze were part of the procession, or belonged to them.
 A video clip showed at least four cars on fire.
 Another purported video showed two damaged police cars.
 The clip contained sound of gunfire.

-Haryana Home Minister Anil Vij said the government has despatched additional forces from neighbouring districts. ''We are also trying to send forces by helicopter,'' he told PTI.
+State Home Minister Vij said the state government has despatched additional forces from neighbouring districts. ''We are also trying to send forces by helicopter,'' he told PTI.

 According to police, VHP's 'Brij Mandal Jalabhishek Yatra' was stopped by a group of young men near Nuh's Khedla Mod and stones pelted at the procession.
 Cars were then set ablaze.